gowenrw/ceres_awx/QUICKSTART.md

 # Target VM

 We need a target VM to install AWX on.

-This can be a local VM (for the DEV automation jobs) or an Azure VM (for the QA automation jobs).
+This can be a local VM (for the 'local' automation jobs) or a remote VM/Physical-Machine (for the 'remote' automation jobs) or an Azure VM (for the 'azure'' automation jobs).

+Automation for standing up a local VM or an Azure VM are provided and detailed below.

-If you are going to spin up your VM via some process not included here then skip ahead to [Lets Run This Shit](#lets-run-this-shit)
+If you are going use a machine created via some process not included here then skip ahead to [Lets Run This Shit](#lets-run-this-shit)

 ## Local VM